Last update: August 2021

 Hey traders and welcome back to yet another edition of Notes from a Newbie.
-Hopefully this earnings season has treated you more like Apple and less like Facebook!
+Hopefully, this earnings season has treated you more like Apple and less like Facebook!
 While it hasn’t been as fruitful as it could have been for me it also hasn’t been that painful either.
-I am going to end this reporting season with a profit and whole lot of education.
-Who knew the market was capable of giving so much low risk education!
+I am going to end this reporting season with a profit and a whole lot of education.
+Who knew the market was capable of giving so much low-risk education!
 There isn’t much more a new trader can ask for right?

 Allow me to give you a few examples of what I learned by spending just 10 minutes reviewing my journal tonight.

 First off, I learned early on that one of my mistakes keeping my losses small.
 I was winning more trades than I was losing but my losses outweighed my gains.
 This was something I needed to fix.
 I won’t get into my methodology on how I went about this today, but what stood out tonight is that this is something that is still hindering my progress and more adjustments need to be made.
 While my losses have drastically reduced over the months, I still need to be more disciplined with my stop losses.
 Without conducting a review, I would have no doubt ably continued thinking my risk tolerance was acceptable.